Why and How to try a Flip Phone in 2018

 My main beef with this plan is that it is feasible that I could just keep the iphone on them all the time and stay distracted.
 After having already had the flip phone for 4 days, this concern doesn’t really hold up because I find myself less mentally ‘involved’ with the iPhone so I just grab it whenever I’m headed to the gym or have a long drive and need podcast.
 There are no notifications that can ‘bing’ my iphone so there is far less ‘need’ to want to pick it up.

 Now you know the Why – let's talk about the How

 First things first, give up on the idea that you can use the flip phone that you had 10 years ago.
 I speak from experience because I activated 2 old phones and had a big problem with both . . . group texting!
 It won’t do it; I had forgotten this but group texting is a relatively new concept.
 Your old phone will just send individual text messages and its version of a group text is sending each person an individual text.
 The camera would be especially bad and the internet would be 3G.

-The phone I bought is the LG Exalt LTE.
+The phone I bought is the LG Exalt LTE with Verizon.
 I ended up getting an LTE flip phone because it was the only one that I thought had a fair shot at working long term.
 I will get into the specifics later when I discuss results but it has some impressive features (for a flip phone).

 Steps to Activate (I’m on Verizon so these steps will reflect that)